It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 Our disrespectful, moody, entitled, and defiant daughters can push our buttons.

-And what happens when our teens push our buttons?
+And what happens when our teenagers push our buttons?

 We get angry and frustrated very quickly.
 We fire words right back at our daughters that end up escalating the drama, and we get hooked.
 It’s hard to walk away.
 And now it’s turned into a drama dance.

-Now I am not blaming moms or letting teenage girls off the hook.
+Now I am not blaming moms or letting kids off the hook.

 But moms need to take responsibility for their part in the drama dance.

-I am a mom of a teen, and I know how easy it is to get hooked in the drama.
+I am a mom of a teen, and I know how easy it is to get hooked into it.

-But here is the good news to help you reduce the drama with your teen daughter: When you take responsibility for your part, you can avoid a majority of the drama with your daughter.
+But here is the good news: When you take responsibility for your part, you can diffuse the majority of the conflict between you and her.

 It takes two to do the drama dance.
-This is why it’s important to know how you escalate the drama.
+This is why it’s important to know how you escalate the drama and what you can do to mitigate it.

 Six Ways to Reduce the Drama with Your Teen Daughter

-Your daughter loses control.
-She starts yelling and being disrespectful, and before you know it, you feel the fire welling up in your belly.
+Your daughter starts yelling and being disrespectful, and before you know it, you feel the fire welling up in your belly.
 You are in touch with your inner warrior.
 You’ve had it, and you are ready to put her in her place, but you lose control.

 You lose control of your words, judgment, and actions.